castorini/earlyexiting-monobert/README.md

 Also install the following packages in the environment:

 ```
-tqdm tensorboardX boto3 regex sentencepiece sacremoses scikit-learn
+tqdm tensorboardX boto3 regex sentencepiece sacremoses scikit-learn pyserini
 ```

 ##  Data Preparation

 Two datasets are used in this repo: MS MARCO passage and ASNQ.
+Additionally we can use TREC-DL 2019.

 #### MS MARCO passage (https://github.com/microsoft/MSMARCO-Passage-Ranking)